Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Basic Unix/Linux administration knowledge is necessary to grasp the more advanced topics in this course.
+- A foundational understanding of Unix/Linux administration is required to grasp the advanced topics covered in this course.

 The teaching pace and using of salt stack command to perform different task.